 (b) A Construction ACDP is required for Type 3 changes specified in OAR 340-210-0225 at sources subject to the Oregon Title V Operating Permit requirements.

 (2) General ACDP.
-A General ACDP is for a category of sources for which individual permits are unnecessary in order to protect the environment.
-An owner or operator of a source may be assigned to a General ACDP if the Department has issued a General ACDP for the source category:
+A General ACDP is a permit for a category of sources for which individual permits are unnecessary in order to protect the environment.
+An owner or operator of a source may be assigned to a General ACDP if DEQ has issued a General ACDP for the source category and:

 (a) The source meets the qualifications specified in the General ACDP;

-(b) The Department determines that the source has not had ongoing, reoccurring, or serious compliance problems; and
+(b) DEQ determines that the source has not had ongoing, recurring, or serious compliance problems; and

-(c) The Department determines that a General ACDP would appropriately regulate the source.
+(c) DEQ determines that a General ACDP would appropriately regulate the source.

 (3) Short Term Activity ACDP.
 A Short Term Activity ACDP is a letter permit that authorizes the activity and includes any conditions placed upon the method or methods of operation of the activity.
-The Department may issue a Short Term Activity ACDP for unexpected or emergency activities, operations, or emissions.
+DEQ may issue a Short Term Activity ACDP for unexpected or emergency activities, operations, or emissions.

 (4) Basic ACDP.
 A Basic ACDP is a permit that authorizes the regulated source to operate in conformance with the rules contained in OAR 340 divisions 200 to 268.

-(a) Owners and operators of sources and activities listed in Table 1, Part A of OAR 340-216-0020 must at a minimum obtain a Basic ACDP.
+(a) Owners and operators of sources and activities listed in OAR 340-216-8005 Table 1, Part A must at a minimum obtain a Basic ACDP.

 (b) Any owner or operator of a source required to obtain a Basic ACDP may obtain either a Simple or Standard ACDP.

 (5) Simple ACDP.

+(a) Owners and operators of sources and activities listed in OAR 340-216-8005 Table 1, Part B that do not qualify for a General ACDP and are not required to obtain a Standard ACDP must, at a minimum, obtain a Simple ACDP.
+Any source required to obtain a Simple ACDP may obtain a Standard ACDP.
+DEQ may determine that a source is ineligible for a Simple ACDP and must obtain a Standard ACDP based upon, but not limited to, the following considerations:

+(A) The nature, extent, and toxicity of the source's emissions;

+(B) The complexity of the source and the rules applicable to that source;

+(C) The complexity of the emission controls and potential threat to human health and the environment if the emission controls fail;

+(D) The location of the source; and

+(E) The compliance history of the source.

-A Simple ACDP is a permit that contains:
+(b) A Simple ACDP is a permit that contains:

-(a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements;
+(c) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements;

-(b) Generic PSELs for all pollutants emitted at more than the de minimis level in accordance with OAR 340 division 222;
+(d) Generic PSELs for all regulated pollutants emitted at more than the de minimis emission level as provided in OAR 340 division 222;

 (c) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and